bob-ros2/rosgpt4all/README.md

 ```

 # ROS Node TERMINAL
-With this Ros Node the generator output of GPT4ALL node can be received and
-displayed in realtime.
+With this Ros Node the generator output of GPT4ALL node can be received and displayed in realtime.
+This works as well with any other stdout stream.
+An input field can optionally be turned on which can be used to publish messages to a topic.

 ## Dependencies
 The required QT5 libraries should already exist if ROS is installed.
 If